Drunk Driving – The Complete Guide for Those about to Be Prosecuted

 Drunk driving is one of the most serious offenses that can be committed on the road, with the exception of fatal road accidents and fleeing the scene of an accident without rendering aid.
-There is a permissible amount of alcohol a driver may consume (detailed below), but it is important to emphasize that in the mere act of driving after drinking alcohol there is a danger.
+There is a permissible amount of alcohol a driver may consume (detailed below), but it is important to emphasize that the mere act of driving after drinking alcohol is dangerous.

 What Exactly is the Legal Definition of Drunk Driving?

-Contrary to popular belief, a drunk person is not only someone who is overtly unable to control his behavior, nor necessarily someone who sways while walking toward his vehicle.
+Contrary to popular belief, a drunk person is not only someone who is overtly unable to control their behavior, nor necessarily someone who sways while walking toward their vehicle.
 The definition of the term is highly technical and, in fact, most drivers who are caught driving drunk are unaware they fit within this definition.

 So who is actually defined as a drunk driver by law?

-- A new driver, a driver under the age of 24, or a driver of a commercial or public vehicle whose body contains a concentration of alcohol exceeding 50 micro-grams per liter (according to a breath test) or 10 milligrams per 100 millilitres of blood (according to a blood test).
+- A new driver, a driver under the age of 24, or a driver of a commercial or public vehicle whose body contains a concentration of alcohol exceeding 50 micrograms per liter (according to a breath test) or 10 milligrams per 100 milliliters of blood (according to a blood test).

 And Now for the Interesting Part – The Punishment:

-Section 39A of the Road Transport Ordinance stipulates the penalty for the offense (among other things) as suspension of the driver’s license for a period of no less than two years.
-And if the driver has already been convicted of this offense in the past year, his license will be suspended for a period of no less than four years.
-It is important to remember that the court is empowered to order suspension for a shorter period given the circumstances of the case – hence the great importance of a quality lawyer!
+Section 39A of the Road Transport Ordinance stipulates the penalty for the offense (among other things) is the suspension of the driver’s license for a period of no less than two years.
+And if the driver has already been convicted of this offense in the past year, their license will be suspended for a period of no less than four years.
+It is important to remember that the court is empowered to order suspension for a shorter period given the circumstances of the case, hence the great importance of a quality lawyer!

 How Can the Police Know If You Are Drunk?

-The police have a number of means and ways of revealing the degree of drunkenness of a driver or, in other words – the level of alcohol concentration in his blood.
+The police have a number of means and ways of revealing the degree of drunkenness of a driver or, in other words, the level of alcohol concentration in their blood.
 Among the means used by the police is the breathalyzer, which tests the level of alcohol in a driver’s blood and is, in fact, the main device used in the struggle against drunk driving.

 There are a number of conditions that a driver is required to meet in order for the court to be able to rely on the result shown by the device.
 Among other things, the driver must not eat, drink, vomit, or put anything into his mouth before the test.
 If the driver meets these conditions, the operator of the breathalyzer will instruct him to blow into the tube of the device and check whether the amount of alcohol in his blood exceeds the allowable concentration.

-The performance test usually consists of three tests: The first – standing with eyes closed for 30 seconds to check the driver’s stability.
-The second – walking in a straight line, with hands at the sides of the body, in successive steps.
-The third – touching the nose with the fingers of the right/left hand, with the head tilted back, at the request of the policeman.
+The performance test usually consists of three tests: 1) standing with one’s eyes closed for 30 seconds to check the driver’s stability, 2) walking in a straight line, with hands at the sides of the body, in successive steps, 3) touching the nose with the fingers of the right/left hand, with the head tilted back, at the request of the police officer.

 In this regard, we emphasize again that the performance test is an additional step used after the driver fails the breathalyzer test, and merely passing it successfully will not necessarily be to the driver’s advantage.
-In any case – it is important to cooperate with the police, since non-cooperation is not accepted well by the court.
+In any case, it is important to cooperate with the police, since non-cooperation is frowned upon by the court.

 When Can a Police Officer Require a Driver to Undergo These Tests?

-If the police officer had a reasonable suspicion that the driver of the vehicle, or his supervisor (driving instructor), is drunk – the officer may require him to perform a breath test or a laboratory blood or urine test.
-It should be emphasized in this regard – in contrast to the breath test, which a police officer may instruct any driver to undergo, a police officer may only order a person to undergo a laboratory urine or blood test if there is a reasonable suspicion that the driver is drunk or under the influence of drugs, or if the driver was involved in a car accident.
+If the police officer had a reasonable suspicion that the driver of the vehicle, or his supervisor (driving instructor), is drunk, the officer may require them to perform a breath test or a laboratory blood or urine test.
+It should be emphasized, in contrast to the breath test, which a police officer may instruct any driver to undergo, a police officer may only order a person to undergo a laboratory urine or blood test if there is a reasonable suspicion that the driver is drunk or under the influence of drugs or if the driver was involved in a car accident.

 Is It Possible to Refuse to Be Tested?

-Obviously no police officer will physically force a person to undergo a test.
-But, at the same time, in this matter the law is on the side of the police, and refusing to be tested is a transport offense in itself, for which the punishment is not easy – imprisonment for one year or a fine of ten thousand NIS, and disqualification from driving for a period of two years by court decision.
-The law practically creates a presumption of drunkenness, according to which those who refuse to be tested are actually considered drunk even without a need for any tests to prove their physical condition.
+Obviously, no police officer will physically force a person to undergo a test.
+But, at the same time, in this matter, the law is on the side of the police, and refusing to be tested is a transport offense in itself, for which the punishment is not easy, imprisonment for one year or a fine of 10,000 NIS, and a disqualification from driving for a period of two years by court decision.
+The law practically creates a presumption of drunkenness, according to which those who refuse to be tested are actually considered drunk, even without a need for any tests to prove their physical condition.

-There may, of course, be physical conditions and background illnesses that will prevent a driver from undergoing the test, such as respiratory illnesses that make it difficult to exhale a sufficient amount of air, and even a severe cough.
-But let it be clear – from the moment the police officer indicates on the form that the driver refused to cooperate and be tested, the burden of proof of why the test was not performed is on the driver.
-In this case, too, the great importance of having a professional lawyer who specializes in the field is evident, since such a lawyer will know how to meet the burden of proof required to acquit the client of his refusal to be tested.
+There may, of course, be physical conditions and background illnesses that will prevent a driver from undergoing the test, such as respiratory illnesses that make it difficult to exhale a sufficient amount of air and even a severe cough.
+But let it be clear, from the moment the police officer indicates on the form that the driver refused to cooperate and be tested, the burden of proof of why the test was not performed is on the driver.
+In this case, it is of great importance to have a lawyer who specializes in the field, since such a lawyer will know how to meet the burden of proof required to acquit the client of their refusal to be tested.